MilanRajkumar/balance-sheet/Readme.md

 [!NOTE]

-> For a real application it will be better to use open api spec both in backend and frontend to intercept the resquest and response types properly.
+> For a real application it will be better to use open api spec both in backend and frontend to intercept the response and response types properly.